salnhan/rockon-blog/source/_posts/typo3-header-comment.md

 If you want add your custom comment to head of TYPO3 page like

-{%codeblock Custom header comment lang:html %}
+{% codeblock Custom header comment lang:html %}
 <html dir="ltr" lang="de"><head>

 <meta charset="utf-8">